10 Amazing Reasons To Eat Cinnamon Every Day

 1. Lowering Blood Sugar

 If your blood sugar levels aren’t stable, neglecting to monitor them could result in serious consequences.
-Individuals that have difficulty with their blood sugar levels, particularly diabetics, have used cinnamon because it helps the body respond to insulin more effectively, which encourages healthy blood sugar levels.
-And indeed cinnamon is one of the 6 best foods to control diabetes which I wrote about in the past.
+People who have difficulty to control their blood sugar levels, particularly diabetics, have used cinnamon because it helps the body respond to insulin more effectively, which encourages healthy blood sugar levels.
+And indeed cinnamon is one of the 14 best foods to control diabetes which I wrote about in the past.

 2. Lowering Cholesterol

-When you’re levels of low density lipoproteins (LDL) aren’t controlled, you may face major health risks and reduced heart health.
-Studies have shown that a minimum of 1 gram of cinnamon a day encouraged healthier blood sugar levels amongst type 2 diabetics.
+When you’re levels of low density lipoproteins (LDL) aren’t controlled, you may face major health risks that affect your heart.
 You can find more information in my article how to lower cholesterol naturally.

 3. Treating Yeast Infections